rylanharper/nitrogen/README.md

 <a href="https://your-site-domain.com/account/reset?id={{url_parts[5]}}&token={{url_parts[6]}}" class="button__text">Reset your password</a>
 ```

-This redirects password reset emails to your custom domain while maintaining the necessary security parameters.
+This will redirect password reset emails to your custom domain while maintaining the necessary security parameters.
 Remember to replace `your-site-domain.com` with your actual domain name.

 ## ✳️ Nuxt Setup